tedszy/platonic/README.md

 # Platonic
-Using groups to compute distinct ways of coloring regular solids.
-Platonic can find all distinct colorings for tetrahedrons and cubes.
+Using group theory and brute-force to compute distinct ways of coloring regular solids, Platonic can find all ways to distinctly color tetrahedrons and cubes.
+The examples below involve coloring faces, but coloring of edges and vertices are also supported.
+In principle you can attach any sort of information to vertices, edges and faces and ask for the number of distinct configurations.

 ## Setup
 If you don't have Steel Bank Common Lisp (SBCL), Qucklisp, Slime